 I listened to the recording three more times on the way home and decided to reach out on Twitter to learn more about his approach.
 He became my coach, mentor and friend.

-Working with a coach/mentor was one of the best business decisions I ever made!
+Working with a coach was one of the best business decisions I ever made!

-My academic grounding as a marketing lecturer, and years in the trenches creating and growing my own business fell into place.
+My academic grounding as a marketing lecturer, and years in the trenches creating, growing and failing epically in business fell into place.

 I knew where I was heading in ALL areas of my life.